 The usage of batteries has rapidly increased in recent years with new portable electrical and energy storage devices, as well as electric cars.
 This increased use of batteries in everyday life needs an increased level of efficiency, which is what fiber lasers provide, particularly as they can weld dissimilar metals.
 With battery usage only likely to increase, reliable and robust lasers are needed to support this.

-SPI Laser’s single mode redPOWER Fiber Lasers are able to produce the results that battery manufactures look for the most in their products, particularly high beam quality and brightness, as well as their ability to achieve defect free joins at high speeds.
+SPI Laser’s single mode redPOWER Fiber Lasers are able to produce the results that battery manufacturers look for the most in their products, particularly high beam quality and brightness, as well as their ability to achieve defect-free joins at high speeds.